 - GFOP — Golden Flowery Orange Pekoe.
 It is not that popular in Assam and Darjeeling and has higher proportions of tips than FOP

-- OP — Orange Pekoe, it is a main grade and consists of long wiry leaf without tips.
+- OP — Orange Pekoe, it is the main grade and consists of a long wiry leaf without tips.
 It is further classified into OP1 (more delicate than OP), OPA (bolder than OP) and OPS (Superior OP from Indonesia)

 - OPA — Orange Pekoe A, A long-leaf tea with large, thick leaves, that can be either tightly-wound or more open.

 - GFBOP — Golden Flowery Broken Orange Pekoe

 - TGFBOP — Tippy Golden Flowery Broken Orange Pekoe

 - TGFBOP1 — Tippy Golden Flowery Broken Orange Pekoe Grade One.
 High-quality leaves with a high proportion of tips.
 Finest broken First Grade Leaves in Darjeeling and some parts of Assam

 - BPS — Broken Pekoe Souchong

 - FBOP — Flowery Broken Orange Pekoe.
 This is coarser and broken with some tips.
 Popular in southern Asia.